 I can't get enough coral pink these days.
 It's such a cheery colour.
-I just love how Coral Dream turned out.
+I just love how Creamsicle turned out.
 Subtly ranging from cream to pale pink to coral, I can really see it making a gorgeous shawl, alone or with some contrasting solids.

 I use several methods in my dyeing process to ensure the yarn is colourfast (will not fade with washing or exposure to light), including using mordants, and carefully selecting my dye plants.
 That said, the colour may change slightly over the years.
 I see this as part of the evolution of an heirloom quality product that is ultimately biodegradable.